Ali's Smile: Background

-Beat Generation writer William S. Burroughs was an avant-garde author whom several important critics consider the most important American writer since World War II.
+William S. Burroughs was an avant-garde author whom several important critics consider the most important American writer since World War II.
 Sometimes called the "Godfather of Punk literature", he adopted a persona that Matt Theado, a scholar of the Beats, describes as "a tormented but supremely curious person who explored the dark side of the human consciousness."
 Burroughs often probed contentious social and political problems with "a cold-blooded, almost insectlike presence" that influenced popular culture as well as literature.

 Burroughs believed readers needed to take an active part in reshaping their own reality through reading.
 For example, works such as the controversial novel Naked Lunch (1959) dealt with his concerns regarding "the battle against control", and Burroughs wrote others "might see the control that governments, religions, greedy human beings, and their own cravings for drugs, sex, or power often hold over them".
 Theado writes that Burroughs saw words as "instruments of control that allow evil forces to impose their will over people", and he attempted to use words themselves to combat this problem.
 He wrote in a way that would allow both him and his readers to redefine words and to create new levels of meaning, thereby liberating them from social control.

 His concerns about social control and language led Burroughs to write at length about Scientology.
 He had been interested in Scientology since the early 1960s, having been introduced to the concepts of its founder L. Ron Hubbard by artist Brion Gysin.
 Burroughs's early novels emphasized the power of Scientology to combat a controlling society.
 For example, in both The Ticket That Exploded (1962) and Nova Express (1964), Scientology, along with the cut-up technique, silence, and apomorphine (which he believed was an extremely effective treatment for heroin addiction), allows the characters to resist social control.
 These works reflected Burroughs's initial belief that Scientology could be an instrument of liberation from social control, much as he used his own cut-up style of writing.
 He sought to use cut-ups "to expose the arbitrary nature and manipulative power of all linguistic systems", and connected cut-ups to the theories of the self expounded by Hubbard's Dianetics.
 As religious studies scholar John Lardas explains, "the cut-up method was the evangelical counterpart of Scientology in that it was intended to alter a reader's consciousness".